salteo/salteo.github.io/Meditations/In_the_Quest_of_Wisdom.md

 When I ponder these questions, I realize I have once again fallen into the trap of the devil.
 I have filled my mind with the wisdom of the world.
 With its podcasts, news articles, geopolitical and economic analysis, and current events.
 I have begun consuming the words of men and filling my belly with the 'east wind.'
 I have neglected the word of the Lord to become 'wise.'
 But like many others who have pursued this path, I have instead become a fool.
 I realize now that this 'wisdom' leads to unprofitable talk.
 These are words with which I can do no good.

-May the Lord help me to return to a rrespect for His Word, the collected sayings of that one Shepherd, which alone will teach me to fear Him, and in which there is much wisdom.
+May the Lord help me to return to a respect for His Word, the collected sayings of that one Shepherd, which alone will teach me to fear Him, and in which there is much wisdom.

 Published: 22 August 2022